 Of course, there are also 9th, 11th, and 13th versions of chords that add a note that is a certain number of steps from the root note.
 It’s possible to play several variants of different chords, but explaining them in depth would require diving into some serious music theory.
 Many of these chords are difficult to play and aren’t commonly used.
 Especially if you’re a beginner, the sheer number of chord types out there can be intimidating.
 But how much do chords really matter?

 The truth is that, to be a good guitarist, you need to know a lot more than just chords.
-And while learning new chords can be interesting and fun, make sure that you don’t limit your development as a player to just learning new chords.
+And while learning new chords can be interesting and fun, make sure that you don’t limit your development as a player to just learning new chords on guitar.

 What Should You Work On as a Guitarist?